PRIVACY POLICY

 Opt-Out: https://www.linkedin.com/psettings/guest-controls/retargeting-opt-out

 17.1.
-We maintain online presences within social networks and platforms in order to be able to communicate with the customers, interested parties and users active there and to be able to provide information about our services.
-When calling up the social networks and platforms, the terms and conditions and data processing guidelines of the respective operator apply.
+We maintain online presences within social networks and platforms in order to be able to communicate with customers, interested parties and users active there and to inform them about our services.
+When accessing the social networks and platforms, the terms and conditions and data processing guidelines of the respective operator apply.

-17.2 Unless otherwise stated in our data protection declaration, we process your data if you communicate it within the social networks and platforms, e.g. by writing articles on our online presence or sending us messages.
+17.2 Unless otherwise stated in our privacy policy, we process your data if you communicate it within the social networks and platforms, e.g. by writing posts on our online presence or sending us messages.

-17.3 We would like to point out that your data can also be processed by the respective operator outside the European Union or the European Economic Area.
-As a result, there may be risks for you, in particular the enforcement of rights can be made more difficult.
+17.3 We would like to point out that your data may also be processed by the respective operator outside the European Union or the European Economic Area.
+This may result in risks for you, in particular the enforcement of your rights may be made more difficult.
 With regard to US operators who are certified under the EU-US Privacy Shield, we would also like to point out that they have also committed themselves to complying with EU data protection standards.

-17.4 If you click on the button of the respective operator, you will be forwarded to our respective online presence in a separate browser window and can share or subscribe to our news there, provided you are logged into your user account.
+17.4 If you click on the button of the respective operator, you will be redirected to our respective online presence in a separate browser window and can share or subscribe to our news there - provided you are logged into your user account.
 The button establishes a direct connection between your browser and the server of the respective operator.
-The respective operator receives the information that you have visited our website with your IP address.
-The respective operator can collect further data as soon as you use their offers.
-In addition, it is then possible for the respective operator to assign your visit to our website to you and your user account, provided you are logged into your user account.
+The respective operator thus receives the information that you have visited our website using your IP address.
+The respective operator can collect further data as soon as you use its services.
+In addition, the respective operator can then assign your visit to our website - provided you are logged into your user account - to you and your user account.

-17.5 In addition, your data will usually be processed for market research and advertising.
+17.5 In addition, your data is generally processed for market research and advertising.
 This means that profiles can be created from your usage behavior and the preferences and interests derived from it.
-Such profiles can be used, for example, to place appropriate advertisements within our online presence or on other online presences or websites based on the interests determined.
-Cookies are placed and stored on your end device, with the help of which data on usage behavior can be collected and bundled for further processing - to determine your interests.
-The collection and bundling of this data can also be realized across multiple end devices used by you, especially if you are logged into your user account.
+Such profiles can be used, for example, to place suitable advertisements within our online presence or on other online presences or websites based on the interests identified.
+Cookies are stored on your device and can be used to collect data on usage behavior and bundle it for further processing - to determine your interests.
+The collection and bundling of this data can also be carried out across several devices you use - especially if you are logged into your user account.

-17.6 The processing of data takes place on the basis of our legitimate interest in effective information and direct communication with you in relation to our online offer in accordance with Article 6 (1) (f) GDPR.
+17.6 The processing of data is based on our legitimate interest in effective information and direct communication with you regarding our online offer in accordance with Art.
+6 Para.
+1 lit. f GDPR.

-17.7 Should you request information or wish to exercise other rights to which you are entitled, we ask that you first contact the respective operator directly.
-The background is that only the respective operators have access to your data and can give you the relevant information and, if necessary, take further measures.
-However, if you need help exercising your rights, you can contact us at any time.
+17.7 If you wish to request information or exercise other rights to which you are entitled, we ask you to first contact the respective operator directly.
+The reason for this is that only the respective operators have access to your data and can provide you with the relevant information and, if necessary, take further measures.
+However, if you need help in exercising your rights, you can also contact us at any time.

-17.8 A description of the data processing carried out by the respective operator and the requirements for implementing an objection (opt-out) can be found in the information provided by the respective operator:
+17.8 A description of the data processing carried out by the respective operator as well as the requirements for implementing an objection (opt-out) can be found in the information provided by the respective operator:

 Provider: Facebook Ireland Ltd., 4 Grand Canal Square, Dublin 2, Ireland